Mobility Offer Allocations in Corporate Settings: Introduction

 \subsection{Contributions and Structure of this Paper}

-We propose a flexible booking system which leads to the introduction of the NP-hard \emph{mobility offer allocation problem}.
+We propose a flexible booking system which leads to the introduction of an NP-hard \emph{mobility offer allocation problem}.
 Solution methods with varying trade-offs between run-time and solution quality are described and evaluated.
 This work complements the existing literature as it focuses on a real-world application of multi-interval scheduling which has found only little attention in the literature.
-Known heuristics are outperformed by the proposed methods.
-Problem specific conflict graphs are defined for representing and exploring the structure of feasible solutions.
+The mobility offer allocation problem is equivalent to interval scheduling on dedicated unrelated parallel machines~\cite{ng2014graph}.
+To emphasize the application specific focus of this paper, we use the name \emph{mobility offer allocation problem}.
+We will demonstrate its relatation to fixed interval scheduling problems and show that MOAP is NP-hard to approximate.
+Known heuristics are outperformed by the proposed methods. \redtwo{We define} problem specific conflict graphs for representing and exploring the structure of feasible solutions.
 We develop a characterization of all maximum cliques in these conflict graphs, revealing symmetries which allow to formulate stronger integer linear programming models.
 We also present an adaptive large neighborhood search based approach which makes use of conflict graphs as well.
-A computational study using two sets of benchmark instances shows that, depending on instances and run-time requirements, either a solver for the integer linear programming model, fast greedy heuristics, or the adaptive large neighborhood search outperforms the others.
+A computational study using two sets of benchmark instances confirms that, as one would expect, the greedy heuristics perform best if very tight run-time requirements are given, a solver for the integer linear programming model performs best on small and medium instances, and the adaptive large neighborhood search performs best on large instances.
 The integer linear programming approach of this paper solves instances with up to 200~demands in less than one second.
 Instances with up to 2000~demands are solved to optimality within one~hour of computational time.

 The outline of this paper is as follows.
 Section~\ref{sec:modeling} formally defines the problem and discusses the modeling.
 Section~\ref{sec:conflictGraph} defines conflict graphs as a foundation for the solution approaches proposed in Section~\ref{sec:solutionAlgorithms}.
 Then, Section~\ref{sec:vehicleclasses} discusses how symmetries can be exploited by grouping vehicles into disjoint classes.
 A~description of benchmark instances along with a computational study is presented in Section~\ref{sec:results}, followed by conclusions and an outlook in Section~\ref{sec:conclusions}.